SierraSoftworks/blog/src/projects/arma2ml.md

 The `-mod` parameter will take a single mod search.
 These searches are formatted using Regular Expressions.
 Some of the things you will want to know when using RegEx are:

  - RegEx will match text in any part of the mod name.
-So if you enter "C" it will match @ACE; Campaings etc.
+So if you enter "C" it will match @ACE; Campaigns etc.
  - If you enter @ACE the application will also match @ACEX; @ACEX_PLA and @ACEX_SM.
    If you would like to only match @ACE then either use Explicit mode or enter ^@ACE$ as your RegEx search argument.
  - The application adds the following functionality to the standard RegEx features.